PCSX2/pcsx2-net-www/docs/advanced/writing-patches.md

         `vvvvvvvv`<br/>`tttttttt`[0]<br/>`tttttttt`[2]<br/>...<br/>`iiiiiiii`
       </td>
       <td>
-        Follow a chain of `max(n, 1)` pointers and write the value `v` into memory at offset `i` relative to the address stored in the last pointer.
+        Follow a chain of `Max(n, 1)` pointers and write the value `v` into memory at offset `i` relative to the address stored in the last pointer.
 The first pointer is read from address `a`, and subsequent pointers are read from the addresses stored in the previous pointers plus offsets from the array `t`.
 Note that `i` can be stored in either an address parameter or a data parameter depending on whether `n` is even or odd.
 The size of the value `v` is determined by `s`.
 Possible values for `s` are:
         <ul>
           <li>`0`: 8 bits</li>
           <li>`1`: 16 bits</li>